bterwijn/memory_graph/README.md

 my_squares_copy: [0, 1, 4, 9, 16]
 ```

-Notice that in the graph it is clear that 'my_squares' and
+Notice that in the graph it is clear that `my_squares` and
-'my_squares_ref' share their data while 'my_squares_copy' has its own
+`my_squares_ref` share their data while `my_squares_copy` has its own
 copy.
 This can not be observed in the log and shows the benefit
 of the graph.

-Alternatively debug by setting this expression as 'watch' in a
+Alternatively debug by setting this expression as a 'watch' in a
 debugger tool and open the output file:
 ```
 memory_graph.render( locals(), "my_debug_graph.pdf" )